agentjoe210/CS-255/README.md

 What did you do particularly well?

+I think I did a particularly good job on the mapping of the different UML diagrams but I lacked details on the object diagram on how all of the objects worked together.
+The subject matter was relatively simple for me in this class and I enojoyed the mapping of the different responsibilities of the actors.

 If you could choose one part of your work on these documents to revise, what would you pick?
 How would you improve it?

+I think I would change IT admin to CTO and the owner to CEO for ease of reading.
+I think the different attributes of both jobs fit those names better and give an air of professionalism.
+I would also consider adding color to the UML diagrams to make them more enjoyable to read.

 How did you interpret the user’s needs and implement them into your system design?
 Why is it so important to consider the user’s needs when designing?

+I interpretted the users needs by utilizing a list that I could look back on without having to reread the entire interview process.
+The designing of their system to the desired application was intrinsic to the contentedness of the customer and is importyant if I want to grow my business in the future.
+It is important to keep the customer fully updated on your progress and be upfront on what ideas are not attainable within the timeframe, like our respnse to when Ian and Liam wanted the ability to edit the driving packages.
+Being honest with the customers helps with rapport.

 How do you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a system?